-- 1/4 cup finely chopped fresh Italian flat-leaf parsley or fresh cilantro
+- 1/4 cup finely chopped flat-leaf parsley or cilantro leaves

 - 1. Place the chicken in a large bowl.
 Cover it with the garlic, oregano, coarse salt and pepper, vinegar, olive oil, dried plums, olives, capers and juice, and bay leaves.
 Rub the chicken well with the marinade and refrigerate, covered, ideally overnight, but at least for 2 hours.